 Discussions about Lee Harvey Oswald often venture to speculation when seeking to provide a feasible motive for Oswald's purported actions.
 With scant time to prepare, without verifiable practice, some deem his alleged associations can explain what officials failed to repeatedly.
 Often the Fair Play for Cuba Committee (FPCC), an organization in the United States that promoted the interests Fidel Castro and by extension his Communist regime is attributed some blame.
 Others assert Oswald was a loyal and active member serving the Communist or Socialist factions within the group.
 This claim is followed by allegations that Oswald was a lone gunman or a creature of Cuban or Soviet intelligence.
 However, the FPCC was a loosely organized group that never directed Oswald to do anything.

 "April 6, 1960...'The New York Times' paper contained a full-page advertisement captioned 'What Is Really Happening In Cuba,' placed by the Fair Play for Cuba Committee (FPCC).
 This advertisement announced the formation of the FPCC in New York City and declared the FPCC intended to promulgate 'the truth about revolutionary Cuba' to neutralize the distorted American press."
 This declaration largely alienated the FPCC with most American media and labeled it a possible subversive threat to some powerful American officials and organizations.
-The inflammatory opening press salvo was a seeming misstep and some were intent on manipulating or destroying the pro-Castro Committee.
-The New York Times reports later that year in November that FPCC asserted having 5,000 paid members in the United States.
+The inflammatory opening press salvo was a seeming misstep and some were intent on manipulating or destroying the pro-Castro Committee.i The New York Times reports later that year in November that FPCC asserted having five thousand paid members in the United States.ii

 The FBI was already investigating the FPCC by April 13, 1960 and tracing the origin of the Committee's initial advertisement.
-A confidential informant provided the Bureau data that led officials to request information regarding who paid for the FPCC advertisement in the New York Times.
-In March 1961, an unnamed Agency employee was seeking information from FPCC member Court Wood.
+A confidential informant provided the Bureau data that led officials to request information regarding who paid for the FPCC advertisement in the New York Times.iii In March nineteen sixty-one, an unnamed Agency employee was seeking information from FPCC member Court Wood.
 They report, "Court seems to be extremely naive concerning my position with the Agency, and he is very open and frank with me in all areas.
-I am certain if given enough time I can obtain a great deal of information on the background and activities of his associates."
-Subsequently, investigation of the FPCC had spread to the United States Senate Judiciary Committee.
-Senator Thomas J. Dodd was concerned with not only the loosely regulated distribution of mail order guns but also the FPCC as a potential domestic security threat.
+I am certain if given enough time I can obtain a great deal of information on the background and activities of his associates."iv Subsequently, investigation of the FPCC had spread to the United States Senate Judiciary Committee.
+Senator Thomas J. Dodd was concerned with not only the loosely regulated distribution of mail order guns but also the FPCC as a potential domestic security threat.v

 Some claim a person would have to be a formal participating member of the FPCC to affiliate with them; however, that was not the case.
 Harold Alderman was a graduate student at Tulane University and had participated in multiple FPCC events.
 In the past Alderman picked up literature for distribution and wore a lapel pin with the words "Hands Off Cuba".
 He also participated in a picket line the FPCC had sponsored near the prior CIA Washington D.C. headquarters and he participated in a separate protest of President John F. Kennedy as well.
 His public actions supporting the FPCC were seemingly as extensive as Lee Harvey Oswald's, yet Harold Alderman was never a member.
-After his arrival in New Orleans, Alderman claims he did not pursue the FPCC's agenda beyond debating anti-Communist writer Alexander Rorke in October of 1962.
+After his arrival in New Orleans, Alderman claims he did not pursue the FPCC's agenda beyond debating anti-Communist writer Alexander Rorke in October of nineteen sixty-two.

 Alderman confessed sympathy for the FPCC but stated he was "disappointed with the people who constituted the membership.
 He said...they are motivated emotionally rather than politically.
 He said he knows of no Fair Play for Cuba Committee organized activity in the New Orleans area, now or in the past."
-However, in the summer of 1963 he learned about a fellow student Hugh Murray who received an FPCC handbill on campus.
+However, in the summer of nineteen sixty-three he learned about a fellow student Hugh Murray who received an FPCC handbill on campus.
 After obtaining a copy of the handbill, Alderman later discovered the name on this handbill was A.J.
-Hidell the alias officials allege Oswald used.
-Consequently, a person did not need to be a member to participate in the FPCC, someone who desired formal membership possibly had other reasons to want a demonstrable connection.
+Hidell the alias officials allege Oswald used.vi Consequently, a person did not need to be a member to participate in the FPCC, someone who desired formal membership possibly had other reasons to want a demonstrable connection.

 From Oswald's private writings we can demonstrate in some respects he was just as averse to Communism in the United States as he was Capitalism.
 In a handwritten speech, Oswald states, "The Communist Party of the United States has betrayed itself!
 It has turned itself into the traditional lever of a foreign power to overthrow the United States government; not in the name of freedom or high ideals, but in servile conformity to the wishes of the Soviet Union and in anticipation of Soviet Russia's complete domination of the American continent."
 His words are not a ringing endorsement of Communism, and seem to indicate Oswald was not just a mere tool of the Cubans or Soviets.
 Oswald would denounce the Soviet Union's tactics and American Communism multiple times.
 Additionally, he never attended a meeting of Communist Party in America or Russia and he never attended a meeting of the FPCC.
 Yet he feasibly tried to generate the appearance of association.